burnash/gspread/docs/index.rst

    The classes described below should not be instantiated by end-user.
 Their instances result from calling other objects' methods.

-.. autoclass:: Spreadsheet
+.. autoclass:: gspread.v4.models.Spreadsheet
    :members:
-.. autoclass:: Worksheet
+.. autoclass:: gspread.v4.models.Worksheet
    :members:
-.. autoclass:: Cell
+.. autoclass:: gspread.v4.models.Cell
    :members:

 Utils